imju/Travelog/README.md

 [Apache Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

 ##Building Guide
-The build requires XCode 4.5 and above to run. in addition you will also need to set a manual location on your simulator.
+The build requires XCode 4.5 and SDK 5.0 and above to run. in addition you will also need to set a manual location on your simulator.

 ##Acknowledgements (Libraries Used, People Contributed)
 Opens source libraries such as AFNetworking and CocoaPods used in the development of this app.